Free

 OUR TURN Festival Launch: Practice Bradford

-Practice Bradford is the first exhibition in the OUR TURN programme, showcasing ambitious new work by four exciting early career Bradford artists: Joanna Byrne, Atiyya Mirza, Liv Preston, and Saba Siddiqui.
+Practice Bradford was the first exhibition in the OUR TURN programme, showcasing ambitious new work by four exciting early career Bradford artists: Joanna Byrne, Atiyya Mirza, Liv Preston, and Saba Siddiqui.

-This special launch evening is your chance to be among the first to experience the exhibition.
-We’ll also share more about the wider OUR TURN programme – an exciting season of visual arts celebrations across the district, led by Bradford artists.
+This special launch evening was your chance to be among the first to experience the exhibition.
+We also shared more about the wider OUR TURN programme – which was an exciting season of visual arts celebrations across the district, led by Bradford artists.

-Curated by Yorkshire Contemporary, the exhibition is the culmination of Practice: Bradford, an artist development programme providing funding, mentorship, and professional development.
-The programme is delivered in partnership with Bradford Producing Hub and Bradford 2025 UK City of Culture.
+Curated by Yorkshire Contemporary, the exhibition was the culmination of Practice: Bradford, an artist development programme providing funding, mentorship, and professional development.
+The programme was delivered in partnership with Bradford Producing Hub and Bradford 2025 UK City of Culture.

 Credits